 1. The best "materials"...

 ...for the face-to-face element of any language class are the students themselves—their lives, interests, activities, and ideas.
 Interacting about these things can happen informally, but you might have an easier time with a preset activity such as Circling with Balls or a formal system such as Discipulus/a Illustris.
 As long as you are speaking naturally (sheltering only vocabulary, not grammar), Circling when necessary, students will hear tons of repetitions of high-frequency features of Latin that they will encounter in any text they read.

 2. Non-linguistic material...

-...such as pictures (including optical illusions), weird inventions, current events, students’ real-life skills, mystery, random items, short films, and even the view from the classroom window are all good generators of Latin input and conversation, as long as they are interesting enough to hold students’ attention per se or through the personalization that you create through questions.
+...such as pictures (including optical illusions), quirky inventions, current events, students’ real-life skills, mystery, random items, short films, and even the view from the classroom window are all good generators of Latin input and conversation, as long as they are interesting enough to hold students’ attention per se or through the personalization that you create through questions.
 The linked descriptions include questions you can ask to provide CI at any level using these materials.

 3. Reading material...